-In a previous post, we provide new WordPress users with a comprehensive overview of WordPress Themes.
+In another post, we provide a comprehensive overview of WordPress Themes.

-In this blog post, you will learn where to look for free and paid themes for your site.
-You will also learn about the different types of WordPress theme resources and get tips on how to make sure that you get the right themes for your needs and how to avoid having to deal with problems like lack of product support and poorly-coded themes.
+In this blog post, you will learn where you can search for free and paid themes for your WP site.
+You will also learn about the different types of WP theme resources and get tips on how to ensure that you get the right themes for your needs and avoid experiencing problems like lack of support and poor theme coding.

-As we’ve explained in another article, a WordPress theme is a special type of web design template that is used on WordPress-driven websites and designed to work specifically for WordPress.
+As explained in another post, a WordPress theme is a special kind of web design template used on WordPress-driven blogs and designed to work specifically with WordPress in mind.

-Many individual web designers and website design companies create themes for WordPress.
-Consequently, WordPress users can access thousands of exciting themes covering a wide-range of uses and applications.
+Many website designers and website design companies create themes for WordPress.
+Consequently, members of the WordPress community can access thousands of exciting WP themes designed to cover a wide range of purposes.

-Let’s say you were to launch Google and type the following:
+If you were to fire up Google and type a key phrase like the following:

-- best responsive WordPress themes for business (or whatever your business, area of interest or blog is about)
+- best paid WordPress themes for writers (type in whatever your business, search topic or blog is about)

-You are probably going to get an overwhelming amount of disorganized information to sort through in the search results.
+Chances are that you are going to get an overwhelming amount of junk to sort through in your search results.

-So, to help you save time and make things easier, we’ll just cut through the clutter and make the process of finding great WordPress themes simple.
+So, to help you save time and make things easier, let’s just cut through the clutter and make the process of finding great WP themes simple.

 WordPress.com vs WordPress.org Themes

 Before we start, you should know that WordPress offers users both a hosted and a self-hosted version.
-We’ll explain these differences in another article.
-To keep things simple, we’ll only be covering the topic of finding themes for the self-hosted version of WordPress (WordPress.org) in this post, which gives you more freedom, more options and more control over the design aspects of your website.
+We’ll cover these differences in another article.
+To keep things simple, let’s just be focusing on finding themes for the self-hosted version of WordPress (WordPress.org) in this post, which gives you more freedom, more options and more control over the design areas of your website.

-Next, it’s useful to know that you will find thousands of Free and Paid themes made available.
-Free themes for WordPress are generally distributed as Open Source Software under the terms of the GNU General Public License, or they can be made available to users as Premium (paid) themes.
+Next, it’s useful to know that there are thousands of Free and Paid themes being made available.
+Free themes are generally distributed as Free Software under the terms of the GNU General Public License, or they will be made available to users as Premium (i.e. paid) themes.

-There are two places where you can find WP themes.
-The first type of place is in theme marketplaces and WP theme directories.
-The second are the commercial and independent WP theme developers.
+There are mostly two kinds of places where you can find themes.
+The first is in WP theme marketplaces and WordPress theme directories.
+The second place are the commercial and independent WordPress theme development firms.

-Theme marketplaces and theme directories are big aggregators of themes.
-WP theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and customers shop for these just like they would if they were shopping for apps on an app store or software directory.
+WP theme marketplaces and theme directories are large aggregators of themes.
+WordPress theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and customers shop for these just like they would if they were shopping for apps on an app store or software directory.

 Some of the larger directories don’t just sell WordPress themes.
 They can also sell WP plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)

-Commercial and independent theme design houses typically design both free and premium themes, and can vary in size, from an individual developer or a small team of developer, to large web and theme design and development companies.
+Commercial and independent theme agencies typically design both free and paid WordPress themes, and can vary in size, from an individual designer or a small team of designer, to large web and theme development companies.

-As you will see, most commercial theme shops sell their themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free WP theme directories .
+Most commercial or independent theme developers sell their themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free WordPress theme directories .

-Let’s now show you where to search for the best WP themes for your website or blog.
+Let’s now show you where to search for the best themes for your website or blog.

 WordPress.org

-The official WordPress theme directory is the biggest and best place to find free WordPress themes.
+The official WordPress theme directory is the largest and best place to find WP themes for free.
 In fact, it’s probably the only free theme directory you should use when looking for free WP themes.
-The reason for this, is because –as some free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and place your computer, digital presence and even your entire business at risk.
+The reason why, is because –as many free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and put your computer, digital presence and even your entire business at risk.

-The WordPress directory is not only a trustworthy and reputable place to download themes for your WordPress site, but it also uses a theme review team comprised of dedicated and enthusiastic volunteers to review and make sure that each theme in the directory complies with certain standards of quality and security.
+The WP directory is not only a trustworthy and reputable place to download themes for your website or blog, but it also uses a theme review team comprised of dedicated and enthusiastic volunteers to review and ensure that each theme uploaded to the directory complies with their standards of quality and security.

-To browse thousands of excellent FREE WordPress themes from the official WP Themes Repository, go here:
+To browse thousands of great-looking FREE WordPress themes from the official WordPress Themes Repository, go here:

 http://www.wordpress.org/extend/themes

-Note: in another article where we present an overview of WordPress themes and discuss the importance of choosing “responsive” WP themes, we explained how these allow your site to be viewed correctly across all devices (e.g. the computers, tablets and smartphones used by visitors to browse your information) …
+Note: in the article mentioned earlier where we present an overview of WordPress themes and discuss the importance of choosing “responsive” themes, we explained how responsive themes allow your site to be viewed correctly on all devices (e.g. your visitors’ laptops, smartphones and tablets) …

 It’s a good idea to use responsive themes, and the WordPress theme filter lets you do just that …

-The obvious “pro” to using free WP themes is that there is no cost to download and use the theme on your site.
-Additionally, many free themes are professionally designed and offer a number of customizable features, giving you great flexibility and choice in how you configure all of its various layout elements.
+The obvious “pro” to using free themes is that there is no cost to download and use the theme.
+Additionally, many free themes are professionally designed and provide a number of built-in customizable options, giving you great flexibility and choice in how you configure all of its various layout elements.

-The downside of using free themes are that your themes may not get updated as often with new features and bug fixes, and you shouldn’t expect the developer to provide personal support, especially if they are not getting paid.
-Many freely distributed themes ask users for donations to help cover their support costs.
+The ”cons” of using free WordPress themes are that your themes may not get updated as often with new features and bug fixes, and it’s unrealistic to expect the theme developer to provide personal support, especially if they are not getting paid.
+Many freely distributed themes will ask you for a donation to help cover their costs of providing support and updates, bug fixes, etc..

 When downloading free themes, therefore, check to see when the theme was last updated.
-If it’s been more than 1 year since any change was made, then you should think carefully about downloading it, as the theme may have been abandoned by its developer.
+If it’s been more than a year since any change was last made, then think carefully about downloading it, as WordPress changes quite often and new features can create conflicts and errors with older code.

-If you’re just getting started and your site is still relatively new, it’s a good idea to start with a free theme until you have a better idea of the kind of site design that would work best for your site before spending any money on premium themes.
-Who knows, the theme you downloaded for free may just be the thing that works for your site and helps to convert your site visitors into customers.
+If you’re just getting started and your website is still relatively new, there is nothing wrong with using a free theme until you have a better idea of the kind of site design that would work best for your site before spending any money on a theme.
+Who knows, the theme you downloaded for free could be exactly what works for you and helps to convert your site visitors into customers.

-Now that we’ve seen how to find free WordPress themes in the WordPress theme directory and how to filter your search for themes that meet specific requirements, it’s time to turn our attention to finding paid themes.
+Now that we’ve seen how to find free themes in the WordPress theme directory and ways to filter your search for themes that meet specific criteria, let’s turn our attention to premium themes.

-If you are looking for themes with stunning web design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and great support, you can search through the WordPress theme galleries of the “Premium” theme design agencies listed below:
+If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and responsive support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:

 ThemeForest

-ThemeForest is one of the biggest and well known theme directories online.
+ThemeForest is one of the biggest and best-known theme marketplaces online.

-ThemeForest allows many professional WordPress theme designers to showcase their designs through their online marketplace.
-There are over 17,500 premium themes to choose from (some starting from as little as $3) …
+ThemeForest allows many professional WordPress theme developers to showcase their designs through their online marketplace.
+There are well over 17,500 premium themes listed (you can find great themes from as little as $3) …

-(click on the above images to view all ThemeForest themes)
+(click on the images above to view more themes on ThemeForest)

-If you visit the ThemeForest theme directory, you will be able to browse for specific themes in various categories, such as:
+If you visit the ThemeForest theme marketplace, you will be able to browse for specific WordPress themes in various categories, such as:

-- Blog/Magazine – themes for personal blogs and blog magazines, etc.
+- Blog/Magazine – themes for bloggers and blog magazines, etc.

-- Corporate – themes suitable for legal sites or advertising purposes.
+- Corporate – themes suitable for government sites and advertising purposes.

-- Creative – themes suitable for creative work, freelancers, etc.
+- Creative – themes suitable for creative work, writing professionals, etc.

-- Directory Listings – themes that suit sites related to travel, classifieds, , etc.
+- Directory Listings – themes ideal for sites about travel, holiday rentals, social directories, etc.

 - eCommerce – themes for online shopping, event bookings and registrations, etc.